 My reason for painting the guitar Body didn't occur in isolation of any one thing, but was rather a culmination and expansion on ideas and directions already taking shape.

 It was definitely inspired by my love of the guitar - playing it and looking at it.

 I started playing guitar at age 9.
 Around age 12, my parents bought me my first electric guitar.
 It was a burgundy color, Carlo Robelli, SG copy.
 I loved it.
 The way it felt, smelled and sounded, its weight in my hands, the smooth lacquered finish, shiny chrome pickups, even the case with magenta fur lining, fascinated me.

-The reason I painstakingly hand paint each guitar Body, as opposed to spraying paint, is because of the hand-to-eye, muscle-memory, tactile features that come along with this process.
+The reason I paint each guitar by hand, as opposed to spraying paint, is because of the hand-to-eye, muscle-memory, tactile features that comes along with using my hands.
 The effect is time-liberating, not time-consuming, and multi-sensorial.
-The deliberate use of clear pick guards and control plate covers invite viewers to peek into the guitar's harmonious inner workings - wired metallic elements and circuitry - that collaboratively along with the ensemble of parts and hardware work with the musician to produce the sound of this amazing instrument.
+The deliberate use of clear pick guards and control plate covers invite viewers to peek into the guitar's harmonious inner workings, a symphony of hardware that collaboratively works with the musician to produce the sound of this amazing instrument.

 From my hand to yours,